Majoring in History of Art & Architecture

 - Three free electives on topics of architectural content or relevance.*

-* Click here for a list of Architectural Studies courses being offered in Fall 2020.
+* Click here for a .pdf of Architectural Studies courses being offered in Fall 2023.

 * Click here for a .pdf of all eligible architectural studies courses and electives.